Hiaaaa40/Low-Bit-width-Large-Model-Quantization-Challenge/docs/index.md

   *(Eligible submissions include all main-track and Mini-Challenge entries)*

+### Publication Opportunity

+Selected outstanding submissions, subject to the review of the organizing committee and compliance with the applicable publication requirements, may be recommended for technical report publication in **IEEE Xplore** and indexing by **EI Compendex**.

+This publication opportunity is intended to recognize high-quality and innovative work, and to provide additional academic and professional visibility for excellent challenge results.

+---

 > **Mandatory Open-Source Requirement**
 >
 > All award-winning teams are required to open-source their final submission, including source code, materials, and team information, on **GitCode**.